steveberardi/starplot/docs/reference-styling.md

     - `MAP` - Basic styling tailored for map plots ([details](#extensions-map))
     - `ZENITH` - Basic styling tailored for zenith plots ([details](#extensions-zenith))

 ---

+## Overriding Styles When Plotting

+After you create a plot instance and start plotting stuff (e.g. stars, DSOs, etc), then you may want to override the plot's style sometimes.
+For example, you may want to plot the brightest stars with one style and the dimmer stars with a different style (see the example [map of Sagittarius](/examples/map-sagittarius/) which uses different markers for brighter stars).
+Luckily, Starplot provides two easy ways to do this:

+1. ####  Via `style` kwarg {.mt-none}
+All plotting calls have an optional `style` kwarg that lets you pass in a dictionary of any styles you want to override for that plotting call.
+For example, here's how you can plot bright stars with a different marker and color than the plot's style:

+    ```python
+    p.stars(
+        mag=3,
+        style={
+            "marker": {
+                "symbol": "star",
+                "color": "red",
+            }
+        }
+    )
+    ```

+2. #### Via `style__*` kwargs
+When you only want to override one or two style properties, it can be tedious to create a dictionary, so Starplot also lets you specify overrides through keyword arguments that start with `style__` and separate each level by `__`.
+For example, we could re-write the previous example like this:

+    ```python
+    p.stars(
+        mag=3,
+        style__marker__symbol="star",
+        style__marker__color="red",
+    )
+    ```

+**When overriding styles like this, you only have to define style properties you want to override.**

+---

 ## Code Reference